Updated 12/3/2019:

 —————————————————————————————-

 As we know, the GRC-9 requires a number of different voltages from the power supply.
 580, 108 Reg, 6.3, 1.5 ……I was able to build supplies around junk box parts I had on hand, but the design is entirely dependent upon the kind of transformers you can get – it is central to any design you could make.
 It completely defines the circuit specifics you will need.
-The AC transformer I used in the Ammo Box supply is from an old oscilloscope PS, that “TV” transformer is a Triad R-50BC – long obsolete.
-It had lots of different voltage windings.
-Along with a big choke it was a challenge to package everything into that small box.

 The DC supply is built around a transformer from an old Heathkit mobile transceiver DC supply that was scrapped – and it also had a lot of winding voltages I could work with and adapt.
 Especially the all-important primary and feedback windings needed for a 12 VDC transistor power oscillator.